 What is A Lean Business?

-Defects are waste from a product’s failure to meet customer standards.
-To combat defects, find the most frequent defect and focus on it until it’s resolved.
-Design a process to detect this defect and prevent abnormal products from being passed through production, then redesign and standardize the process to prevent future defects.
+Defect waste occurs when a product fails to meet customer standards and must be destroyed.
+To combat waste, identify your product’s most common defect and focus on finding a solution.
+Then, design a process for detecting this defect and preventing abnormal products from passing through production.
+Redesign and standardize the process to prevent future defects.

 Overproduction

-Overproduction is waste as a result of producing more products than there is demand for.
-To prevent overproduction, use a takt time to ensure that the rate of manufacturing between stations is consistently the same.
+Overproduction is wasted products or materials because more was produced than there is demand for.
+To prevent overproduction, use a takt time to ensure that the rate of manufacturing between stations is consistent.

 Waiting

-Waiting is waste resulting from time spent waiting for the next process step.
+Waiting refers to time and labor wasted waiting for the next process step.
 This includes both people and machines.
 To prevent waiting, standardize the workload distribution and redesign your work process to ensure a steady flow.

 Transportation